Dmdv/GoPlayground/README.md

 # GoPlayground

-Here algorithms and data stuctures in GO
+Here I place algorithms and data stuctures in GO